fyngyrz/slacker/README.md

 ### The slack end of things

 You'll need two items from slack.
-Both are easily obtained from the "Configure Integrations" menu option on slack within your team space.
+Both are easily obtained from the "Configure Integrations" menu selection on slack within your team space.

 #### The Slash Command